The short answer to “can you freeze ricotta cheese?” is yes, yes, you can.

-The reason that your ricotta’s texture will change after you thaw it is because of its high water content – the water freezes solid and thus causes separation.
+Your ricotta’s texture will change after you thaw it because of its high water content – the water freezes solid and thus causes separation.

 To limit this texture change, open your packet of ricotta before freezing and strain the cheese.
 Then, place the cheese in an airtight container and put that in the freezer.

 If you’re planning on storing your ricotta for over a month, consider double wrapping: either wrap your ricotta in plastic wrap before putting it in the airtight container or store the airtight container in a freezer bag.

 To thaw your ricotta cheese, you can either keep it in the fridge overnight or put the container in cold water on the counter in a pool of cold water for fast thawing.

 How Long Ricotta Cheese Lasts In The Freezer